 During a European tour in 1914, Kimberly-Clark executives discovered a material made from processed wood pulp that was five times more absorbent than cotton and cost half as much to produce.
 With cotton in short supply during World War I, the company trademarked the creped wadding as Cellucotton and sold it to the American military for surgical dressing.
 Red Cross nurses, however, found another use for the cotton substitute as makeshift sanitary pads.

 After the war’s conclusion, Kimberly-Clark repurchased Cellucotton surplus from the military and, in 1920, launched its first commercial product—Kotex (short for “cotton texture”) sanitary pads—made from 40 plies of Cellucotton hand-wrapped in fine gauze.
-The company initially struggled to get drug and departments stores to stock the product and magazines refused to accept advertising until the Ladies Home Journal finally agreed.
+The company initially struggled to get drug and department stores to stock the product and magazines refused to accept advertising until the Ladies Home Journal finally agreed.
 “It’s an example of a product intended for one purpose ending up with a practical application for a second use,” Casey says.

 Kotex was not the only iconic product that Kimberly-Clark developed from Cellucotton.
-After experimenting with a thin, flattened version of Cellucotton for possible use as gas mask filters, the company launched it in 1924 as a disposable makeup and cold-cream remover under the brand-name “Kleenex.”
+After experimenting with a thin, flattened version of Cellucotton for possible use as gas mask filters, the company launched it in 1924 as a disposable makeup and cold-cream remover under the brand name “Kleenex.”
 (Using “clean” as a base word, Kimberly-Clark employed the “K” and “ex” from Kotex.)
 When women started complaining about their husbands blowing their noses in their Kleenex, Kimberly-Clark repositioned the tissues as handkerchief alternatives that prevented the spread of germs.

 Joseph Hubertus Pilates, a German bodybuilder who worked as a circus performer and boxer in Great Britain, was interned as an enemy alien on the Isle of Man after the outbreak of World War I. Frail as a child, Pilates had taken up bodybuilding, martial arts and yoga to build his strength.
 During his more than three years at the internment camp, Pilates developed a regimen of muscle strengthening through slow and precise stretching and physical movements, which he called “Contrology.”
-He further aided rehabilitation of bed-ridden internees by rigging springs and straps to their headboards and footboards for resistance training.
-In 1925, he opened an exercise studio in New York City that taught the fitness techniques that would eventually bear his last name.
+He further aided the rehabilitation of bedridden internees by rigging springs and straps to their headboards and footboards for resistance training.
+In 1925, he opened an exercise studio in New York City that taught fitness techniques that would eventually bear his last name.

 7. Stainless Steel